kthhrv/birthday-demo/README.md

 ## Testing

-- All usecases should have tests
+- All usecases should have tests please
+- `coverage` is required to met agreed limit.
-- Test are run during PR and Merge to `main` builds.
+- Test are automatically run during PR and Merge to `main` builds.

 - To run tests locally
 ```